keithrbennett/rika/README.md

 Something like this:

+require 'rika'

-parser = Rika::Parser.new(filename)
+parser = Rika::Parser.new('document.pdf')

-parser.content # returns all the parsed content
+parser.content # Returns the content of the document as text

-parser.metadata["title"] # returns the title metadata if available.
+parser.metadata["title"] if parser.metadata_exists?("title") # Returns the metadata field title if it exists

+parser.available_metadata # Returns all the available metadata keys that can be read from the document

 ## Contributing